rolandrgarceau/wxpython-basics/readme.md

 * The Panel

 And has a few other required actions to `.show()` the parts in a window and wait for the user to do things `.mainloop()`

+#### Oninit
+Is a function that we will use within the App class to perform our preparation of the application to be loaded for the OS to make use of.
+There are a few specific prceedures to adhere to so that we do not have conflicts when performing the display of information of our application and things like updates to it.

 ### The [wx.App](https://wxpython.org/Phoenix/docs/html/wx.App.html#wx-app)